Sworn translation

 Since 1 December 2022, the regulations regarding the procedure to be followed for delivering sworn translations have changed.
 A sworn translation is a translation (usually of a document for official use) made by a sworn translator who is listed in the National Registry of Sworn Translators and Interpreters.
 Each sworn translator is identifiable by a unique registration number (VTI number).
 The translation is certified by the translator's electronic signature linked to his ID.

-At VBVG you may rest assured that we fully comply to the latest regulations.
+At VBVG translations you may rest assured that we fully comply to the latest regulations.

 Sworn translation for use in Belgium: